Your complete trail guide to mastering Spring Creek Falls in Port Douglas.

 You may see a few small tributaries flowing into the creek but always ensure you keep to the main watercourse.

 The rocks will then start to get a bit bigger from here, requiring more legwork, concentration and bum shuffling to get over them.
-Soon you’ll come to the first mini fall and pool 👇🏼 (there’s about 3 of these before the main fall).
+Soon you’ll come to the first mini fall and pool 👇🏼, which may only trickle in the dry season.
+We found it easier crossing the creek again and keep to the left of it as we passed.
+(There’s about 3 of these before the main fall).

 After you’ll reach another small cascade.
 This is a good swim opportunity and stopping point for those with younger kids, as continuing will require you to climb over steeper rocks.